-Our Business Administration – Marketing program helps turn you into a skilled marketing professional who manages the link between an organization and its customers using social media, customer knowledge and business strategy.
+The Business Administration – Marketing program will help turn you into a skilled marketing professional who manages the link between an organization and its customers using social media, customer knowledge and business strategy.

-This business program covers broad-based business topics in addition to detailed marketing training.
-Marketing-specific areas of study include:
+This business program will cover broad-based business topics in addition to detailed marketing training.
+Marketing-specific areas of study will include:

 - Marketing research

-- Marketing communications (which includes advertising and promotion)
+- Marketing communications (such as advertising and promotion)

-- Digital marketing (which includes direct marketing, e-marketing and customer relationship management)
+- Digital marketing (such as direct marketing, e-marketing and customer relationship management)

 - Brand planning

-Courses in the offering make use of case studies and industry software such as Tableau and Envision.
-In addition, lectures, classroom assignments and presentations help you develop the creative decision-making and persuasive communication skills necessary to become a successful marketing professional.
+Courses will use case studies and industry software such as Tableau and Envision.
+Additionally, lectures, classroom assignments and presentations will help you develop the creative decision-making and persuasive communication skills necessary to become a successful marketing professional.

-You also get the opportunity to participate in nation and province-wide academic contests such as the Ontario Colleges Marketing and Canadian Marketing Association competitions.
+You'll also get the opportunity to participate in nation and province-wide academic contests such as the Ontario Colleges' Marketing and Canadian Marketing Association competitions.